Multi-Tenancy in Python, FastAPI and SqlAlchemy using Postgres Row Level Security

 )

-As you can see, we have added a tenant_id column on toys.
+.
 This lets us know which toys belong to which tenant.
 We have also enabled row-level security on the table and created a policy restricting access by tenant id.

 Note: You will have to enable row-level security and create a policy on every table to which you want to restrict access.